hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 * Process vs. Threads
 Just imagine that you are doing some work with both of your hands.
 You are a process and your both hands are the threads.
-In a program, threads are seperate points of execution and depending on the circumstances these two threads either can work synchronously or in asynchronous manner.
+In a program, threads are separate points of execution and depending on the circumstances these two threads either can work synchronously or in asynchronous manner.

 * Multithreading
 Since we mentioned about threads, its good to know that there are two main methods to introduce thread-based computation: either use OpenMP or CUDA.
 OpenMP is used for multi-core CPUs and CUDA is used to utlize threading for the GPU cores.